These GOP members of Congress from Virginia, Maryland back Texas suit to overturn election

 Josh Blackman, a constitutional law professor at the South Texas College of Law Houston, is among the chorus of experts who do not expect the Supreme Court to hear the Texas case.
 He called its premise “outlandish.”

 “A lot of the things Paxton is complaining about have been known for months — the precise methods of voting available in each state.
 And he waited until the election results were settled,” Blackman said.
-He said it’s notable that Texas only sued swing states that Biden won, even though other states Trump won had similarly changed voting methods to make voting safer during the pandemic.
+He said it’s notable that Texas sued only swing states that Biden won, even though other states Trump won had similarly changed voting methods to make voting safer during the pandemic.

 “So it’s pretty obvious that this is designed to just flip votes in states that Trump lost,” Blackman said, “and this is not done in some kind of uniform concern for the law.”